#1 Address Your Audience

-- Demand generation or brand awareness advertising that will lead to better recognition and acceptance of your brand and products
+- Demand generation or brand awareness that will lead to better recognition and acceptance of your brand and products

 - Lead generation that will generate marketing qualified leads, which will lead to sales and generate revenue for your company

 - Education through the use of information and tutorials that excite developers, and help to build a strong relationship between your brand and your audience.

 Landing pages must have a call to action, and that call to action has to be explicit.
 Don’t expect people to figure things out for themselves.
 Make sure that landing page links are clear and that the content those links send your audience to delivers on your promise.
 Don’t confuse or deceive — deliver on your promise and earn the trust of your audience.